Skip to main content

-My Son Had ABO Incompatibility - What Is This Blood Disorder?
+My Son Had ABO Incompatibility at Birth - What Is This Blood Disorder All About?

 The day after I gave birth to my eldest son, Casey's uncle and godfather, his doctor visited me in my room and informed me that my baby boy had jaundice which caused his skin to turn yellowish.
 I asked why it turned yellow and she said it was because his bilirubin count was way past the normal count and that he had to be placed under a bililight to reduce the amount of bilirubin in the baby's body.